spader7/obsidian-git-sync/föreläsningar/Computer graphics/What is computer graphics (overwiev of the course).md

 ### Weeks plan
 - week 4 (first week)
 	- 4 lectures (teory and terminology used thourgout the course)
-	- self studies: chapter 1-4 in the course book (the crate)
+	- self studies: chapter 1-4 in the course book
 	- optional: work on the practise assignment
 	- start working on the geometry Assignment
 	- week 6